froglus/froglus/README.md

-hello i am Froglus a game dev/ artist/ composer i like making games that are with phonk or jazz im looking forward to making more games
+hello i am Froglus a game dev/ artist/ composer i like making games that are with jazz im looking forward to making more games